mastervanleeuwen/J-TrackGallery/README.md

 ### J!TrackGallery

 J!TrackGallery is a Joomla GPS Track Gallery component.
-Our Goal is to provide a non commercial, free, open source, GNU/GPL3 licensed component for Joomla 3.x (with some backward compatibility), which allows to seamlessly upload GPX tracks and display maps and tracks on Joomla based website.
+Our Goal is to provide a non commercial, free, open source, GNU/GPL3 licensed component for Joomla 4.x and Joomla 3.x (with some backward compatibility), which allows to seamlessly upload GPX tracks and display maps and tracks on Joomla based website.
-- J!Track Gallery documentation: https://mastervanleeuwen.github.io/J-TrackGallery/
+- J!Track Gallery documentation: https://mastervanleeuwen.github.io/J-TrackGallery/ and [release notes](https://mastervanleeuwen.github.io/J-TrackGallery/release notes)
 - For bug reports and enhancement requests, please use the [github issues page](https://github.com/mastervanleeuwen/J-TrackGallery/issues)

 #### Technical notes